combinatrix-ai/PromptTrail/CONTRIBUTING.md

 - The senteces above may seem a little bit scary, but in essence, we want you to declare that your contribution can be used freely in this project, so that other people can use it without worry.

 - Note: Elastic License 2.0 is not compatible with GPL, so we may not use GPL libraries in this project.

+## Coding Principles

+### Type Checking
+- We use pylance (strict) on vscode and mypy.
+  - We prefer repeating duplicated type checking code over using `Any` or # type: ignore.